-For such a historic location, it should come as no surprise that there is actually a hefty amount of history behind the naming of Ponce Inlet.
-Unbeknownst to many, the waterway from which the lighthouse takes its name was called Mosquito Inlet until 1927!
+For such a historic location, it should come as no surprise that there is actually a hefty amount of history behind the naming of Ponce De Leon Inlet.
+Unbeknownst to many, the waterway from which the lighthouse takes its name was called Mosquito Inlet from the early part of the First Spanish Period until the late-1920s!
 Let’s journey into the past and discover the history of this fascinating place.

-Naming the inlet after the mosquito was neither surprising nor unique.
-The central portion of the Florida peninsula stretching west from the Atlantic coast to nearly the eastern shore of Tampa Bay and south from Matanzas Inlet to Hillsboro Inlet was originally called Mosquito County.
-The large tidal estuary located just north of Cape Canaveral was named Mosquito Lagoon and the inland waterway that parallels Florida's east coast from the Tomoka Basin near the Volusia/Flagler county line to Merrit Island to the south was named Mosquito River.
+Naming the inlet after the mosquito should have come to no surprise to anyone visiting the area given the swarms of biting insects they would have invariably found there during most of the year.
+In fact, the central portion of the Florida peninsula stretching west from the Atlantic coast to nearly the eastern shore of Tampa Bay and south from Matanzas Inlet to Hillsboro Inlet was originally called Mosquito County.
+The large tidal estuary located just north of Cape Canaveral was named Mosquito Lagoon and the inland waterway that parallels Florida's east coast from the Tomoka Basin near the Volusia/Flagler county line south to Merritt Island was originally named the Mosquito River.

-The Mosquito River was eventually divided into two halves during the English period, becoming the Indian River from Mosquito Inlet south to Merrit Island and the Halifax River from the inlet north to the Tomoka Basin.
+The Mosquito River was eventually divided into two halves during the English period, becoming the Indian River from Mosquito Inlet south and the Halifax River from the inlet north to the Tomoka River Basin.
 The mid-to-late-1800s also witnessed the division of Mosquito County into the smaller, more manageable counties of Flagler, Volusia, Brevard, Orange, Polk, Lake, and others.
-Mosquito Inlet kept its name until the early 1900s when it was rechristened Ponce de Leon Inlet in an effort to attract potential home buyers to the area.
-Although the Florida land-boom was in full-swing at the time, real estate developers found marketing land named after the biting insect a tough sell.
+Mosquito Inlet kept its name until the late 1920s when it was renamed Ponce de Leon Inlet in an effort to attract potential home buyers to the area.
+The Florida land-boom was in full-swing at the time and real estate developers undoubtedly found marketing land named after the biting insect a tough sell.
 They thought Ponce de Leon Inlet sounded much more appealing than Mosquito Inlet.
-The Florida Legislature agreed with the developers and officially renamed the inlet in honor of Juan Ponce de Leon in 1928.
-Only Mosquito Lagoon retains its historic name.
+The Florida Legislature agreed and officially renamed the inlet in honor of Juan Ponce de Leon in 1928.
+Only Mosquito Lagoon retains its historic name to this day.